 In Egypt I made East and West my goal.
 My husband, Deon, and I got lost while going for a walk on our second day in Cairo.
 We eventually saw the setting sun between the high buildings and followed it, because we knew that that was where the Nile was.
 In Cairo the Nile became my North – even though it was always East or West from where we were coming from or going to.

 Tonight, when our son, Michael, walked to his cottage, he knocked on the window and called me to have a look at the stars.
 And there the Milky Way hovered in the load shedding darkness over our town with the Southern Cross reminding me – we are home.

 © 2022 Fielies De Kock

-Fielies De Kock is a content writer/blogger living in Hermanus in the Overberg, South Africa, with her husband, son and two dogs.
-Author of Yeovangya’s Quest, a children’s chapter book, and a few short reads, and co-author of a 125 Creative Writing Prompts for Petrolheads with her content writer son – who also has crazy hair.
+Fielies De Kock is a content writer/blogger living in Hermanus in the Overberg, South Africa, with her crazy-haired husband and two dogs.
+She authored a children’s chapter book and a few short reads and is co-author of 125 Creative Writing Prompts for Petrolheads (available on Amazon Kindle) with her content writer son – who also has crazy hair.

 […] Read the English version […]